choderalab/yank/docs/yamlpages/molecules.rst

       {UserDefinedMolecule}:
         filepath: benzene.pdb

 Filepath of the molecule.
 Path is relative to the directory the YAML script is in.
-Depending on what type of molecule you pass in (ligand vs. protien) will determine what manditory arguments are required.
-For small molecules, you need a way to specify the charges, protiens however can rely on built in force field parameters.
+Depending on what type of molecule you pass in (ligand vs. protein) will determine what mandatory arguments are required.
+For small molecules, you need a way to specify the charges, proteins however can rely on built in force field parameters.

 **MANDATORY** but exclusive with :ref:`smiles <yaml_molecules_smiles>` and :ref:`name <yaml_molecules_name>`

 Valid Filetypes: PDB, mol2, sdf, cvs

 **Note:** If CVS is specified, the first column must be a SMILES string.
-If multiple molecules are to be used (for the !Combinatorial ability), then each row is its own moleucle where the second column is the SMILES string.
+If multiple molecules are to be used (for the :doc:`!Combinatorial <combinatorial>` ability), then each row is its own molecule where the second column is the SMILES string.

 .. _yaml_molecules_smiles: